Close

 • Individuals seeking temporary or permanent residency

 Our comprehensive guide transforms complex immigration processes into clear, actionable strategies tailored to your unique situation.
-From tourist visas to professional permits, we provide expert navigation through Uruguay's official requirements, ensuring compliance with current regulatory standards while maximizing your opportunities in this strategically positioned nation between Brazil and Argentina.
+Uruguay introduced a legal framework for digital nomads in May 2023 via Decree 238/022, granting foreign remote workers the right to live and work legally in Uruguay for six months with the option to renew for an additional six months.
+From tourist visas to professional permits and residency options, we provide expert navigation through Uruguay's official requirements, ensuring compliance with current regulatory standards while maximizing your opportunities in this strategically positioned nation between Brazil and Argentina.

 02